tabz23/Advanced-Encryption-AES-CBC/README.md

-This implementation is fully mine.
-It was my project for my Cryptography course

 #AES.cpp:

 Here is where the main function is located.
 After running this file (that includes 4 headers mentioned below), you will be prompted to input a string of characters of size <buffer size>.